dineshchhantyal/chart_gizmo/docs/api/pie.md

 - `donut_ratio`: The size of the hole in a donut chart (0-1)
 - `configuration`: Optional chart configuration
 - `options`: Additional Chart.js options

+### Command-line Script

+- `CSVPieChartScript()`: Command-line entrypoint for CSVPieChart.

+See the [Pie Chart CLI documentation](../cli/pie.md) for detailed usage instructions on the command-line tool.